seeseexiong/GifTastic/README.md

 # GifTastic
 This app is an interactive game that runs on the web browser.
-Once on the app, the user can generate 10 gifs of any animals available on the buttons.
+Once on the app, the user can generate gifs of any animal available on the buttons.
+Each click will generate 10 gifs at a time.

 The user can also create their own animal button(s) by typing an animal on the search bar and click 'Add This Animal'.